lextoumbourou/notes/notes/permanent/Disputing A Parking Fine with ChatGPT.md

 ![This is the first response I first put into ChatGPT](/_media/chatgpt1-response1.png)

-The first response was close, but it was longer than I would like.
+The first response was close but longer than I would like.
 Plus, I didn't tell it that I was planning to attach a photo of the fine and proof of payment.

 ![The 2nd prompt passed to ChatGPT](/_media/chatgpt1-prompt2-response2.png)